 - Full-color, illustrated review notes.

 While the online video lectures are the heart of the Thinkwell program, the programs also feature concise, illustrated review notes, a glossary, transcripts of the video lectures, and links to relevant websites.
-All of these materials may be viewed online, and the notes and transcripts may be printed and kept for reference.
+All of these materials from the Thinkwell course in Economics may be viewed online, and the notes and transcripts may be printed and kept for reference.

 - Rigorous teaching/learning exercises for your students, automatically graded for you and them!

 Hundreds of exercises reinforce the subject matter in the lectures themselves.
 Fully worked-out solutions and explanations for the right and wrong answers teach further.
 Students can work on the exercises at the computer or print them out to work on later.
 Once they enter their answers in the computer, grading is done automatically!

 We believe the Thinkwell program will provide invaluable experience for your students.
 The video lectures will help them get used to taking notes from a lecture format.
 Moreover, comparing their own notes to the review notes will help them take better notes themselves—this alone is a wonderful added benefit that will help students immensely as they prepare for college.

 Thinkwell co-founder Dan Heath writes:

 I had an amazing microeconomics professor when I was a freshman in college.
 In the first minute of the first day of class, he asked a question: Why do you always see multiple gas stations clustered on the same street corner?
 It seems a bit crazy, when you think about it.
 Why would a gas station owner deliberately position himself next to the competition?

 An hour later, we knew the answer.
 More importantly, in the span of one class period, we had learned that economics is not about money.
 It's about a new way of thinking.